 The purpose of the scholarship is to provide encouragement in the way of financial assistance through a Scholarship/Bursary opportunity for college/university tuition to graduating high school students who are pursuing post-secondary education at a Canadian University or College.
 Graduating students, who plan on pursuing courses of study/and or research in which at least one environmental related course will be completed, are eligible to apply.
 It is anticipated that the studies will result in a University Degree designation, Ontario College Certificate, Ontario College Graduate Certificate, or an Ontario College Diploma.

-The scholarship amount will be $2,000 per recipient attending an east end high school identified in this list.
-Each high school will be allowed to award one $2,000 bursary per year to a qualifying student.
+The current scholarship amount is $2,000 per recipient attending an eligible school.
+Each eligible school will be allowed to award one $2,000 bursary per year to a qualifying student.
 The bursary is not cumulative nor may it be transferred.
-In the event a specific school has no qualified students the school will not receive the 2,000 bursary to award that year.
+In the event a specific school has no qualified students the school will not receive the $2,000 bursary to award that year.
 Students at that school will be eligible the following year.
-It is anticipated the scholarships will be available for the next 10 – 15 years.
-In the event funds are no longer available all participating schools will be advised in writing no later than April in any given year.

-- Reside in the City of Ottawa, and during their last year of secondary education have attended one of the high schools located east of Blair Road, which are in the Ottawa/Carleton School District.
+- Eligible students must reside in the City of Ottawa, and during their last year of secondary education have attended one of the High Schools located east of Blair Road in Gloucester, Ontario which are in the Ottawa/Carleton School District.
 These Schools are listed above under “Eligible Schools”.”

-- The applicant must provide documentation from a Canadian college or university acknowledging their enrollment and confirming their acceptance into a degree or diploma program.
+- The applicant must provide documentation from a recognized Canadian university or college acknowledging their enrolment and confirming their acceptance into a degree or diploma program.
 Proof that the studies include at least one environmental related course must be provided by the applicant.